-In the third White Coat Wellness podcast episode, “Global Health and Innovation”, Spaugh Dameron Tenny was excited to connect with Dr. Joseph R. Hsu, MD, the Vice Chair of Quality at Atrium Health Musculoskeletal Institute.
+In the third Prosperous Doc podcast episode, “Global Health and Innovation”, Spaugh Dameron Tenny was excited to connect with Dr. Joseph R. Hsu, MD, the Vice Chair of Quality at Atrium Health Musculoskeletal Institute.

 As the founder of RESTORE (Reconstructive Surgery and Transmission of Operative Resources and Education), Dr. Hsu is a hands-on advocate for global humanitarianism.
 RESTORE, a partner of Atrium Health, started in 2011 through humanitarian work, as part of medical readiness missions for the US Army at Hospital Escuela in Tegucigalpa, Honduras.
 Dr. Hsu is an Orthopedic Trauma Surgeon and Director of the Limb Lengthening and Deformity Service at Atrium Health’s Carolinas Medical Center.